-Characters appearing in the Spiral Chaos spin-off of Queen's Blade
+Characters appearing in the Spiral Chaos spin-off of Queen's Blade.

-Only tropes used in the game books and the video games should be mentioned when we're talking about the non-original characters.
+NOTE: Only tropes used in the game books and the video games should be mentioned when we're talking about the non-original characters.
 For more detailed tropes about them, check in the respective links about the series they belong.

 - All Just a Dream: It turns out all the kissing scenes in the Free Talk option are part of Jean's lewd imagination and never happened for real, albeit the girls still care and change their mind about him.

 - Chivalrous Pervert

 - Expy: If Cute is based on Komugi, Jean is based in her love interest, Kyosuke Date.

 - Lethal Joke Character: He's a coward with very low stats, but he's the only person who can capture Cute Monster Girls (e.g. harpies, arachnids, dinosaur girls, etc.) and recruit them; developed well, he can even rip female armor off like a TRUCK, indicating the kind of personality he has.

 - The One Guy: He's the only playable male character in both games.